thanhtunguet/RancherHub/README.md

 ### Core Features

 - **Multi-Site Support**: Connect to multiple Rancher instances with API tokens
+- **Generic Kubernetes Cluster Support**: Connect to EKS, GKE, AKS, or any vanilla Kubernetes cluster via kubeconfig
 - **Environment Management**: Organize your applications by environments (Dev, Staging, Production)
-- **App Instance Management**: Link environments to specific Rancher clusters and namespaces
+- **App Instance Management**: Link environments to specific Rancher clusters or generic Kubernetes clusters and namespaces
-- **Service Synchronization**: Sync services between environments with a single click
+- **Service Synchronization**: Sync services between environments with a single click (works across Rancher and generic clusters)
-- **Visual Dashboard**: Clean UI for managing all your Rancher resources
+- **Visual Dashboard**: Clean UI for managing all your Rancher and Kubernetes resources
 - **Sync History**: Track and review synchronization operations

 ### Advanced Features